-- 2 Message from the Mayor

-- 3 Message from the Chief Executive

-- 5 Executive summary

-Our first step is to get our house in order.
-Delivering action over the next 10 years.
-What we aspire to achieve.

-- 7 Glossary

-- 9 Our goals

-- 9 Our priority areas

-10 The changes we will see by 2030

-11 Our climate change context

-Lower Hutt's changing climate.
-Climate change commitments.

-11 Carbon footprints

-The council's own emissions.
-Lower Hutt's greenhouse gas emissions

-14 Our approach

-Our values and Te Ao Māori view of sustainability.

-16 Our role and tools to tackle climate change

-- 17 Priority areas - 18 Climate actions

-19 Council's leadership Actions

-- Co-designing Lower Hutt's climate action roadmap. - Measuring procurement-related carbon reductions. - Embedding carbon reductions through procurement. - Incorporating sustainability into the rebuild of Naenae Pool. - Incorporating sustainability into the RiverLink project. - Optimising refrigerant use. - Optimising office space. - Educating staff on climate change.

-24 Transport

-- Changing to 100 percent electric vehicles. - Decarbonising other travel options. - Developing Lower Hutt's walking and cycling network. - Rolling out electric vehicle charging stations.

-28 Energy

-- Phasing out natural gas at council facilities. - Upgrading to 100 percent LED streetlighting.

-31 Waste

-- Establishing a new resource recovery park. - Investigating methane destruction via flare burn-off for the closed landfill in Wainuiomata.

-35 Land

-- Accelerating reforestation of Belmont Regional Park. - Improving the quality of forests on other reserve land. - Setting up a carbon reduction acceleration fund.

-38 Climate resilience

-- Upgrading the Three Waters infrastructure. - RiverLink.

-41 Timeline - key actions

-42 Success measures

-Goal 1: Reducing Hutt City Council's corporate greenhouse gas emissions to net zero by 2050.
-Goal 2: Facilitating a reduction in Lower Hutt's greenhouse gas emissions to achieve net zero by 2050.
+Foreword

+Executive summary 6

+Climate change will exacerbate mar ny existing threats to our city 6

+Leading climate action in partnershi ip with our community 6

+Our first step is to get our house in order

+Delivering action over the next 10 y /ears

+What we aspire to achieve 7

+Glossary

+Our goals

+Our priority areas

+The changes we will see by 2030

+Our climate change context

+Lower Hutt's changing climate

+Climate change commitments

+Carbon footprints

+The council's own emissions

+Lower Hutt's greenhouse gas emiss ions

+Our approach

+Our values and Te Ao Māori princip les

+Our role and tools to tackle climate change

+Priority areas

+Climate actions

+Council's leadership

+Why council's leadership is a priorit y area

+Our planned actions

+What else could we do?

+1. Co-designing Lower Hutt's climat e action roadmap

+2. Measuring procurement-related carbon reductions

+3. Embedding carbon reductions th rough procurement

+4. Incorporating sustainability into t the rebuild of Naenae Pool

+5. Incorporating sustainability into t the RiverLink flood protection project

+6. Optimising refrigerant use

+7. Optimising office space

+e

+Why transport is a priority area

+What we're already doing

+Our planned actions

+What else could we do?

+9. Changing to 100 percent electric vehicles 27

+10. Decarbonising other travel options

+11. Developing Lower Hutt's walking and cycling network

+12. Rolling out electric vehicle charging stations 30

+Energy

+Why energy is a priority area 31

+What we're already doing 31

+Our planned actions 31

+What else could we do?
+32

+13. Phasing out natural gas at council facilities

+14. Upgrading to 100 percent LED streetlighting 33

+Waste 34

+Why waste is a priority area 34

+What we're already doing

+Our planned actions and impact 35

+What else could we do?

+15. Establishing a new resource recovery park 35

+16. Investigating methane destruction via flare burn-off for the closed landfill in Wainuiomata

+Land

+Why land is a priority area

+What we're already doing

+Our planned actions 37

+What else could we do?

+17. Accelerating reforestation of Belmont Regional Park

+18. Improving the quality of forests on other reserve land

+19. Setting up a carbon reduction acceleration fund

+Climate resilience

+Why building climate resilience is a priority 39

+What we're already doing 39

+Our planned actions 40

+What else can we do?
+40

+20. Upgrading the Three Waters infrastructure

+21. Building RiverLink flood protection

+Timeline of key actions

+Reducing Hutt City Council's corporate greenhouse gas emissions 42

+Facilitating a reduction in city-wide emissions and building Lower Hutt's climate resilience

+Success measures [frequency yet to be determined]

+Goal 1: Reducing Hutt City Council's corporate greenhouse gas emissions to net zero by 2050

+Goal 2: Facilitating a reduction in Lower Hutt's greenhouse gas emissions to achieve net zero by 2050 44